 Welcome to the Hospital Caterers Association website.

-As the NHS approaches its 70th anniversary in 2018, the Hospital Caterers Association (HCA) is looking forward to celebrating its coinciding milestone, having been founded in 1948 shortly after the NHS was born.
+The Hospital Caterers Association (HCA) celebrates its 70th anniversary this year, having been founded in 1948 shortly after the NHS itself was born.

 The HCA is a national organisation which represents healthcare catering managers who provide a wide range of food services for patients, visitors and staff in NHS hospitals and healthcare facilities across the UK.
 A substantial proportion of the HCA’s membership is also actively involved in managing a range of other non-clinical support services.

-With 15 branches throughout the four nations of England, Wales, Scotland and Northern Ireland and more than 250 hospitals represented in its membership, the HCA network is the single largest group of healthcare catering providers within the NHS.
+With 15 branches throughout the four nations of England, Wales, Scotland and Northern Ireland and more than 250 hospitals represented in its membership, the HCA network is the single largest group of healthcare catering providers within the NHS and is the recognised voice of hospital catering.

-The HCA believes a multi-disciplinary approach is pivotal in ensuring a patient is at the heart of hospital services.
-It provides training to members to deliver a more inclusive patient-centred and safe catering service within the NHS, at the best possible price.
+The Association has a number of embedded campaigns which seek greater collaboration between caterers, nurses and dietitians, its ‘Power of 3’and ‘the Last 9 Yards’ initiatives, as well as its 24/7 365-day Nutrition and Hydration and Empowering Recovery Through Food awareness campaigns, are powerful tools in the promotion of high quality patient care.
+The HCA believes a multi-disciplinary approach is pivotal in ensuring the patient is at the heart of hospital services.
+It provides training and support to members to deliver a more inclusive patient centred and safe catering service within the NHS, at the best possible price.

-The NHS will continue to face significant challenges in the years ahead, as it has done throughout its history, but the HCA and its members will work hard to promote and share best practice to ensure it is best-placed to respond to whatever obstacles it encounters along the way.
+The NHS continues to face significant challenges, as it has done throughout its history, but the HCA and its members will work hard to promote and share best practice to ensure it is best placed to respond to whatever obstacles it encounters along the way.

-Branch activities take place throughout the year, including formal meetings, seminars and study days with guest speakers, supplier demonstrations, exhibitions and social events.
+Branch activities take place throughout the year, including formal meetings, seminars and study days with guest speakers.
+These are very important in sharing best practice locally and also include supplier demonstrations, exhibitions and social events.
 The HCA also marks and partakes in national and international events such as Hotelympia and other cookery competitions.

 We welcome your input and any feedback.